- 175g dark muscovado sugar

 Heat the sugar, golden syrup and butter until melted.
 Mix the spices and flour in a large bowl.
 Dissolve the bicarbonate of soda in 1 tsp cold water.
 Make a well in the centre of the dry ingredients, add the melted sugar mix, egg and bicarbonate of soda.
 Mix well.
 At this stage the mix will be soft but will firm up on cooling.

-Cover the surface of the biscuit mix with cling film and leave to cool, then put in the fridge for at least 1 hr to become firm enough to roll out.
+Cover the surface of the biscuit mix with wrapping and leave to cool, then put in the fridge for at least 1 hr to become firm enough to roll out.

 Heat oven to 190C/170C fan/gas 5.
 Turn the dough out onto a lightly floured surface and knead briefly.
 (At this stage the dough can be put into a food bag and kept in the fridge for up to a week.)
 Cut the dough in half.
 Thinly roll out one half on a lightly floured surface.
 Cut into shapes with cutters, such as gifts, trees and hearts, then transfer to baking sheets, leaving a little room for them to spread.
 If you plan to hang the biscuits up, make a small hole in the top of each one using a skewer.
 Repeat with remaining dough.